 The food options are simple, but delectable: for breakfast, expect items such as Skyr with raspberry coulis, assorted cheese, quality ham, bagels, fruit, and freshly baked bread.
 For a vitamin-packed wake up call, they even offer (alcohol free) ginger shots.

 Their drink station consists of a modern touch screen dispenser where you can get coffee, tea, orange juice, water, and even lingonberry juice or lingondricka.
 There is also a fridge where you can choose from an assortment of bottled beverages.
 But, if you’re looking for something a bit stronger, you can also sample local liquors from Brænderiet and Aalborg Spritfabrik.

 Here’s Henrik Jeppesen of EveryCountryInTheWorld.com’s review:

-My favourite airport lounge in Europe is in Aalborg.
-Voted the best airport lounge in the world by the passengers of KLM/Air France in 2021, this lounge is cosy, well-designed, has a good selection of high quality food (which many lounges lack), and is a lovely place to relax before leaving Northern Jutland.
+My favorite airport lounge in Europe is in Aalborg.
+Voted the best airport lounge in the world by the passengers of KLM/Air France in 2021, this lounge is cozy, well-designed, has a good selection of high quality food (which many lounges lack), and is a lovely place to relax before leaving Northern Jutland.

 Marco Polo Club Lounge

 Marco Polo Club Lounge is a comfortable place to get yourself some peace and quiet in an ultra busy, crowded airport.
 Even as one of the smaller lounges on this list, it can still accommodate about 200 guests, with comfy high-top chairs facing the windows, a TV area with multiple screens, and quiet spaces for those who need to get some work done.

 The lounge is richly decorated with a variety of plants, so you can enjoy a bit of greenery before you pack into your plane.
 There’s also a small terrace if you need some fresh air.